 - If you are hosting a virtual show to complement a live tradeshow event, make the exhibition floor layout and booth locations match.
 Then, provide online maps of the show floor and link each booth on the map to the vendor's virtual booth information.

-- Let visitors search virtual trade shows at least three ways: company name, booth number, or type of products.
+- Let visitors search virtual shows at least three ways: company name, booth number, or type of products.

 - Have the grand opening of your virtual trade show at least two weeks before the actual conference.

 - Encourage each vendor to offer a "show special" that is featured on their trade show page.